 Horseradish and Jerusalem artichoke are perennial root vegetables to harvest throughout fall and winter.
 On the other hand, only consider growing them if you have the space—because they will spread!

 Perennial vines such as hops, hardy kiwi, and grapes each have their own challenges and opportunities.
 Top of mind is the need to properly trellis and provide support for these vigorous growers.
 They need a fair bit of care to maintain, harvest, and market.
 In spite of that, if you’re up for a challenge, these perennial crops are for you!

 Perennial herbs—both culinary and medicinal—are easy to grow, require almost no maintenance, and are extremely prolific.
-Herbs like cilantro, chives, and dill consistently command some of the highest profits per square foot.
+Herbs like chives, lavender, and oregano consistently command some of the highest profits per square foot.

 #4: Selecting Perennial Crops: Shade-Grown Plants

 There are a number of perennial crops that naturally grow in the shade of the forest.
 Mushrooms, ramps, and medicinal herbs are a few examples of forest-dwellers that lend themselves well to the side hustle.
 That’s because they’re relatively low maintenance and command a high market price.